dthanh142/bc-interop/SETUP.md

 `docker-compose -f docker/docker_multichain/docker-compose.yml up` (on Linux, sudo may be required)
 Enter container:
-`docker exec -it docker_multichain_masternode_1_5454208681af sh`, replace with name of container
+`docker exec -it docker_multichain_masternode_1_5454208681af sh`, replace with name of container To get the name of the container (column NAMES):
+`sudo docker container ls`

 Start CLI tool with preconfigured blockchain dockerchain:
 `multichain-cli dockerchain`